 Make a Lava Lamp

 Use simple materials and science to make your own lava lamp.
-For instructions, here is a video from our friends at Nutty Scientists Cleveland.

 Grab some paper and markers and have a night of family origami with projects found online.
 Our friends at Akron Canton Jellystone Park show us how to Make an Origami Tie in this quick video.

 Simple designs or get creative to paint on your mini canvas!
+We've got rock painting ides, tips and even details on a local rock painting group.

 DIY Marble Run